Tobiasiturre/Tobiasiturre/README.md

 Hello there, I'm Iturre Tobias!
 I am currently completing my Bachelors in Computer Science.
-And when I am not working, you'll find me reading a sci-fi novel.
+I am currently a programming technician, when I am not coding I like to read books
 ## Currently I'm:

 - Working on several AI/ML projects